Panic attack vs anxiety attack: 4 key differences to tell them apart

 • Hot flashes and/or cold chills

-1. Onset of Attack:
+1. Onset of attack:

-Also, anxiety attacks have a clearer build up, peak, and ending, usually accompanied by a feeling of exhaustion when finished.
+Also, anxiety attacks have a clearer build-up, peak, and ending, usually accompanied by a feeling of exhaustion when finished.
 Panic attacks tend to go from 0 to 100 quickly, and persist at an intense rate for a longer period of time.
 The end of a panic attack seems less clear than an anxiety attack.

-2. Severity of Attack:
+2. Severity of attack:

 Panic attacks are intense and feel life-threatening, while anxiety attacks are typically more subtle and less intense than attacks, although both are capable of causing distress and interfering with daily activities.

-Both anxiety and panic attacks can include symptoms of anxiety, panic attacks include more physical and distress, such as terror, feelings of impending doom, chest pain, rapid heartbeat, and de-personalization.
+Both anxiety and panic attacks can include symptoms of anxiety, panic attacks include more physical distress, such as terror, feelings of impending doom, chest pain, rapid heartbeat, and de-personalization.

-4. Length of Attack:
+4. Length of attack:

 Anxiety attacks may last for 2 minutes to an hour at a time, whereas panic attacks typically last anywhere from five minutes to half an hour – although some have reported longer episodes.